Results of The Direct Support Workforce and COVID-19 National Survey 2020

 Comprehensive, organized and funded response plans at national and state levels for additional waves of COVID-19 and future pandemics.
-66% of respondents indicated plans were in place to take employees’ temperatures on their shifts.
-Access to masks, gloves, and COVID-19 testing was limited.
-While direct support roles were seen as essential, there is not universal acknowledgement of this status across states and by the federal government.
-This workforce needs to be officially identified as essential and access to PPE needs to be assured to protect their health and safety.
+This workforce needs to be officially identified as essential and have access to PPE to protect their health and safety.
 Establishing a standard occupation classification for direct support workers would aid these efforts.

 Wage increases for essential workers commensurate with the increased level of exposure.
 Direct support depends largely on human interaction, placing workers at increased risk for contracting COVID-19.
-Only 24% of respondents indicated they were paid higher wages during the pandemic.
-Furthermore, resources are desperately needed to attract competent, qualified staff to fill vacancies and retain veteran skilled staff.
-26% of respondents indicated they were even more short-staffed due to COVID-19 and many employees were working a high number of overtime hours.
+Only 24% respondents indicated they were paid higher wages during the pandemic and many employees were working a high number of overtime hours.

 Access to career ladders.
-Nearly 74% of respondents indicated they were primary wage earners in their household, earning an average of $13.63 per hour.
-While the long-term effects of the pandemic on the workforce and people with disabilities who receive their support is unknown, they responded with a sense of duty and professionalism and we need to find ways to keep them in these jobs.
+74% of respondents indicated they were primary wage earners in their household, earning an average of $13.63 per hour.
 This workforce should have access to career ladders and credentialing programs that result in increased wages and access to benefits.

 Increased training on health and safety.
-Nearly 27% of new hires during the COVID-19 pandemic were reportedly not getting typical orientation and preservice training.
-Two thirds of respondents indicated that health and safety training was offered after the start of the pandemic.
+27% of new hires during the COVID-19 pandemic were reportedly not getting typical orientation and preservice training.
 Comprehensive safety training needs to be provided at the onset of a public health crisis.

 Access to childcare and support if schools or daycares close.
-Nearly one quarter of respondents knew someone who left their direct support position due to childcare issues.
-Others left to care for family members.
-Ensuring essential worker status specific to this occupation would prioritize childcare avail-ability for these families in most states.
+Ensuring essential worker status specific to this occupation would prioritize childcare availability for these families in most states.

 Professional recognition of direct support.
-Direct support workers have always provided critical, essential supports, while their wages reflect entry-level work.
+Direct support workers have always provided critical, essential supports.
 The average wage of $13.63 per hour prior to the pandemic is not reflective of the skilled nature of the work.